Name on ballot:

 Future generations will be able to move out and start families of their own instead of being trapped in their childhood bedrooms.
 They will be able to enjoy time with their families instead of spending hours stuck in traffic or rushing from one shift to the next.
 They will enjoy fresher and more convenient food, as shopping will be within easy walking distance of their homes.
 As they age, they won’t have to take the car to go to the grocery store, post office, bank, or pharmacy; they can simply take an elevator.
 And for all those who prefer their current car-centric suburbs, that’s fine.
 Not one existing house need be demolished to make way for these projects.
 This vision is possible, indeed it is imperative, from a sustainability perspective.
 All we need is the leadership to take the first step.

-Hawaii so far has done a remarkable job of keeping the local coronavirus threat contained to a safe level.
-We ought to be proud of the fact that we have the third-lowest number of COVID-19 cases in the US and have flattened the curve to well within our capacity to treat those who need it.
+By the numbers, Hawaii’s Covid response has been the most effective in the country.
+Hawaii has the lowest fatality rate, the third lowest number of Covid cases, and among the highest vaccination rates among US states.
+We should be proud of flattening the curve to well within our capacity to treat those who need it.
 We have all sacrificed to make this happen, and I am particularly grateful for the hard work of our medical and public health community.

-Before opening up our islands to greater inbound tourism arrivals, Hawaii must ensure adequate testing and contact tracing capacity.
-We must perform temperature monitoring on travelers, impose quarantines on those without negative coronavirus tests, and rigorously enforce quarantines.
+As our islands open to greater inbound tourism arrivals, Hawaii must ensure adequate testing and contact tracing capacity.
+We must perform temperature monitoring on travelers and take other steps to ensure that new, potentially deadlier strains of Covid are not brought in.

 In the long term, ending Hawaii’s housing shortage will also improve public health.
 Many of Hawaii’s current coronavirus clusters are in overcrowded homes where social distancing and self-isolation are impossible.
 With a dramatic expansion of our housing stock, the transmission of disease will decline.